 You can find instant espresso powder in the coffee and tea aisle of your grocery store.
 While specialty baking stores also stock it, I'm fond of an inexpensive version with a green lid.
 A jar will last you a long time!

 - Be sure not to underestimate the amount that these cookies spread when placing the scoops on the baking sheets.
-Using a 2-tbsp capacity scoop resulted in cookies approx. 4″ across.
+Using a two-tablespoon capacity scoop resulted in cookies approximately four inches across.

 - While scooping out these cookies, it's best to keep the dish with the batter in the freezer between batches to ensure it stays as chilled as it can.